Communications Intern

 Work examples

-Communications interns will have the opportunity to learn about and work in all aspects of INHF communications.
-Projects may include assisting with content creation for and management of INHF social media accounts, blog, website, magazine, event communications and special seasonal projects.
-Depending on organizational needs and intern skills, communications interns may also assist with public events, photography/videography and graphic design projects.
+Communications interns will have the opportunity to learn about and work in all aspects of INHF communications, with a strong emphasis on creating written content for our quarterly magazine — our most important communication tool with a distribution of around 10,000 — and our blog.
+Depending on organizational needs and intern skills, communications interns may also assist with social media content creation, event communications, public events, special seasonal projects, photography/videography and graphic design projects.

 Skills/Qualifications